-In this tutorial, we will show you how to install and configuration of ImpressCMS on your Ubuntu 15.04 server.
-For those of you who didn’t know, ImpressCMS is an open-source Content Management System (CMS) for building and maintaining dynamic web sites, written in PHP and using a popular open-source MySQL/MariaDB database system for content storage.
+In this tutorial, we will show you how to install and configure ImpressCMS on your Ubuntu 15.04.
+For those of you who didn’t know, ImpressCMS is an open-source Content Management System (CMS) for building and maintaining dynamic websites, written in PHP and using a popular open-source MySQL/MariaDB database system for content storage.
 ImpressCMS is extremely useful for managing online communities because it has the ability to create user groups and assign permissions for managing content to each different group.

 Install ImpressCMS on Ubuntu 15.04

 Step 1.
 First, make sure that all your system packages are up-to-date by running the following

 sudo apt-get update sudo apt-get upgrade